DapperShark1/chatbot-app/README.md

 direction(query, base)
 ```

 Both wikiSearch and direction take in a query and a base parameter.
-The query parameter is the users input while the base is the current response the bot believes is appropriate. wikiSearch and direction check to see if any modification is required to the current bots calculated output.
+The query parameter is the user's input while the base is the current response the bot believes is appropriate. wikiSearch and direction check to see if any modification is required to the current bots calculated output.
 If there is editing needed, wikiSearch and direction will modify the bots calculated response. wikiSearch will add any information extracted from wikipedia that the user has requested to search. directions handles calculating the directions the bot should reply with and handling address input as well as confirmation.